What Is the Life Expectancy of a Fiberglass Pool?

 Maintaining a swimming pool can be hard work.
 For some people, it’s a full-time job.
 With fiberglass pools, you’re looking at very minimal maintenance compared to other types of swimming pools.

-Sometime after the 20 or 30 year mark, you might need to retouch or completely refinish your pool’s surface.
+At some point in the future, you might need to retouch or completely refinish your pool’s surface.
 This is obviously not something that you will do by yourself, so you’re going to have to call in a professional to get this job done.

 (Read more about refinishing a fiberglass pool here.)